The You’re stronger than you think SERIES

 These popular workshops/breakouts are between 45 minutes to 3 hours and can be customized to meet your group’s needs.

-Building Resilience: Tools to Help Boost Those You Lead
+Tools to Support Those You Lead

 Are you in a leadership position at work, in the community, or as a helping professional?
 If so, you can boost others’ abilities to stay steady or bounce back from discouragement, error or adversity.
 Discover the 7 essentials of empowering others through positive role modeling, encouraging strengths, effective coaching and much more.

 - Have a framework for understanding the concept of resilience.

 - Become conscious of the influence you have on others by being a resilient role model.

 - Be given the 5 most powerful skills of effective resiliency coaching.

 - Discover how to build and acknowledge your people’s strengths.

 - Leave with dozens of words and phrases to empower without rescuing.